cwchentw/reversi-core-dart/README.md

 pub global activate reversi
 ```

-You may install the package locally:
+You may install the package locally as a library:

 ```
 dependencies:
-  reversi: "^0.1.1"
+  reversi: "^0.2.0"
 ```

 ## Usage